dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

     privateKeyJsonFilePath = '/credentials/googleplay/key.json'

+###### Connect Timeout

+The connect timeout (in milliseconds) when executing requests against the Google API.
+The default value is 100 seconds

+For example:

+    connectTimeout = 200000

+###### Read Timeout

+The read timeout (in milliseconds) when executing requests against the Google API.
+The default value is 100 seconds

+    readTimeout = 200000

 ###### Dry Run

 Whether the dry run mode is enabled or not.
 When enabled, the plugin disables all the transactions commits,